Federal Student Loans

 For each semester, decide how much to borrow, then:

 if you want to borrow the full allotment for the semester.
-Excess funds will be forwarded to you by paper check or via electronic funds transfer if you have signed up for Rapid Refund
+Excess funds will be forwarded to you as a refund.

 - Request a Stafford loan decrease on eLion

-if you want a semester loan for an amount lower than the allotment (for example, to cover only tuition, fees, and books, or to reserve funds for the summer semester).
+if you want a semester loan for an amount lower than the amount shown (for example, to cover only tuition and fees, or in fall or spring wish to reserve funds for the following summer).

 To decrease your loan: